Secretly (Skunk Anansie song)

-"Secretly" is a song by Skunk Anansie and the second single from their third studio album, Post Orgasmic Chill (1999).
-It was released on 10 May 1999.
-CD1 comes with an interactive element featuring the video.
+"Secretly" is a song by British rock band Skunk Anansie, released as the second single from their third studio album, Post Orgasmic Chill (1999), on 10 May 1999.
+The song charted at number 16 on the UK Singles Chart, number eight in Italy, and number two in Iceland.
+CD1 includes an interactive element featuring the video.
 The song was played during the closing credits to the film Cruel Intentions and is included on the film's soundtrack album.
 The video for the single drew heavily on the film.
-It charted at number 16 on the UK Singles Chart, number eight in Italy, and number two in Iceland.

 Music video

 The music video was directed by Giuseppe Capotondi.